thulab/iotdb-quality/README.md

 [Apache IoTDB](https://github.com/apache/iotdb) (Internet of Things Database) is a data management system for time series data, which can provide users specific services, such as, data collection, storage and analysis.

 For applications based on time series data, data quality is vital.
-**IoTDB-Quality** is User Defined Functions (UDF) about data quality, including data profiling, data quality evalution and data repairing.
+**IoTDB-Quality** is IoTDB User Defined Functions (UDF) about data quality, including data profiling, data quality evalution and data repairing.
 It effectively meets the demand for data quality in the industrial field.

 ## Quick Start